 The premise is simple.

 Create or choose a reward sheet, or “board” that has 12 images and stars, and place it on a small cookie sheet using magnets.
 (You can also use tape or sticky tack.)
-Then, cover each space with a magnetic number card.
 When your student does a good job, he/she picks a number.
 Simply remove the number to reveal the picture or star beneath.
 That’s all there is to it!

 The kids love it and are always so excited to find their stars.
 My favorite thing about the Find-A-Star reward is the fact that when a star is revealed, it’s a reminder to me to click the stars on the screen.
 No more forgetting the virtual stars!